WordPress/hosting-handbook/upgrading.md

 As with any upgrade, the first thing to do is to make a backup copy.
 The best way to upgrade from WP < 3.6 is to perform a content migration.

-1. Create a brand-new WordPress, withoud the database.
+1. Create a brand-new WordPress, without the database.
 2. Copy the old WordPress files from the "/wp-content/uploads/" content to the new one.
 3. Create a new database with the old database information.
 The best way is using "mysqldump".
 4. Configure the wp-config.php with all the new data.